-I choose to be different and break the bubble on a journey in search of meaning and self-expression to make sense of the world, to be understood, and expand my horizons.
-I want to find and share my raw expression through art that will intrigue the viewers to expand their horizons and learn how to critically think outside of the box.
+I choose to be different and break the bubble on a journey in search of meaning and self-expression to make sense of the world, understand, and expand my horizons.
+I want to find and share my raw expression through art that will intrigue the viewers to expand their horizons and learn how to think critically outside of the box.

-If you think differently as I do, and you're in search of meaning with the world around you, then you're on the same path to finding truth and understanding.
-If creativity is your spiritual path then you are in motion with your intellectual curiosity.
-If finding artistic self-expression thru the arts, intrigues you, then come on board and journey with me through the hippest place in Honolulu, Chinatown, Kaka'ako, and the Honolulu Arts District, and together we will discover our self-expression.
+If you think differently as I do and search for meaning in the world around you, then you're on the same path to finding truth and understanding.
+If creativity is your spiritual path, you are in motion with your intellectual curiosity.
+Suppose you find artistic self-expression through art.
+If you are intrigued, then come on board and journey with me through the hippest place in Honolulu, Chinatown, Kaka'ako, and the Honolulu Arts District, and together we will discover our self-expression.
 Dare to be creative.

-I was in a Lyft car and had given the driver the address of where I was going and he mentioned that that's the Chinatown-Honolulu Arts District.
+I was in a Lyft car and had given the driver the address of where I was going, and he mentioned that that was the Chinatown-Honolulu Arts District.
 I had no idea I was moving to an arts district.
-I asked him about that and he lit up and was happy to share a story with meaning an avid photographer and fan of Kim Taylor Reese, who said that Kim Taylor Reese invited artists from around the world to Honolulu to help improve the neighborhood by painting murals on building walls.
+I asked him about that, and he lit up and was happy to share a story as an avid photographer who was inspired by Kim Taylor Reese.
+He said that Kim Taylor Reese invited artists from around the world to Honolulu to help improve the neighborhood by painting murals on building walls.
 Artists local and internationally came to Honolulu to be a part of this art movement.
-There were no sponsors so each artist had to come on their ticket, The results of this movement can be seen throughout the neighborhoods of Kaka'ako, downtown Honolulu, and Chinatown.
-This was surprisingly enlightening to find out and I became eager to join the movement and contribute to the arts district community.
+There were no sponsors, so each artist had to go on their ticket; the results of this movement can be seen throughout the neighborhoods of Kaka'ako, downtown Honolulu, and Chinatown.
+This was surprisingly enlightening, and I became eager to join the movement and contribute to the arts district community.

 Chinatown Artists Lofts: Overlooking a peaceful courtyard of tropical landscaping, the Lofts in the Mendonca Building are renovated and ready to rent.
-HAPA, in conjunction with Ernest and JoDee Hunt, is pleased to announce the completed restoration of this 109-year-old historic building.
-One of the first buildings built after the infamous Chinatown fires that devastated the downtown community at the turn of the century, the Mendonca Building was voted one of Honolulu Weekly's five favorite buildings and is a Honolulu treasure.
+In conjunction with Ernest and JoDee Hunt, HAPA is pleased to announce the completed restoration of this 120-year-old historic building.
+One of the first buildings built after the infamous Chinatown fires devastated the downtown community at the turn of the century; the Mendonca Building was voted one of Honolulu Weekly's five favorite buildings and is a Honolulu treasure.

-Make sure you get a heavy duty lock and chain.
+Make sure you get a heavy-duty lock and chain.
 Moped thefts are a common occurrence on the island.
-You can lock up your moped in bike racks unless it's reserved for bikes only.
+You can lock your moped in bike racks unless it's reserved for bikes only.
 There are many racks around town on the sidewalks provided by the city.

 There's no helmet law but wearing helmets is highly encouraged.
-I don't have one but I know I should get one.
-Just don't like the idea of carrying one around not unless there's a way to lock it up with the bike, I mean moped.
+I don't have one, but I know I should get one.
+I wouldn’t say I like the idea of carrying one around, not unless there's a way to lock it up with the bike, I mean moped.
 Oh yeah, that reminds me, you can use the bike lane with your moped.
-A lot of moped riders use the streets and leave the bike lane to the peddling bikes, but when push comes to shove in heavy traffic it's nice to know you can use the bike lane to pass up the cars on the side.
-Be careful though, just like motorcycles, auto drivers may not see you when turning and cut you off.
-It's happened to me a few times and the first thing that pops into my mind is I should get a helmet.
+Many moped riders use the streets and leave the bike lane to the peddling bikes, but when push comes to shove in heavy traffic, it's nice to know you can use the bike lane to pass up the cars on the side.
+Be careful, though; like motorcycles, auto drivers may not see you when turning and cutting you off.
+It's happened to me a few times, and the first thing that pops into my mind is that I should get a helmet.

-You can't use the main highways with a moped so it's good to have a car as well to go out of town but if you live within the Honolulu city limits I highly recommend getting a moped.
+You can't use the main highways with a moped, so it's good to have a car to go out of town, but if you live within the Honolulu city limits, I highly recommend getting a moped.

 Jazz jam downstairs every weekend.
 Never a dull moment at the Chinatown Artist's Loft.
 Birth of the Honolulu Bohemian movement.